By guest blogger Jane Trueper, circa 2014. Last updated 11 November 2019.

 Use Social Media to Your Advantage

 - Facebook: It almost goes without saying that you should announce your eBook’s release on your personal page.
-Beyond that, however, you may want to create a Facebook page for (1) yourself as an author (choose “Artist, Band, or Public Figure”) or (2) your book specifically (choose “Brand or Product,” then “Phone/Tablet’).
+Beyond that, however, you may want to create a Facebook page for (1) yourself as an author (choose “Community of Public Figure” and then “Author” as the category) or (2) your book specifically (choose “Business or Brand,” then “Book” for the category).
 From there, you can invite people you know to like your page and link to your page from your personal website, if you have one, or link to your Facebook page from any “about the author” pages you have at individual retailers.
 Once your page gets 30 likes, Facebook gives you access to Page Insights, which tells you things like how your “fans” found your page, fan demographics, and whether any fan has written about your page on Facebook.

 Blog All About It